bishal7448/Blockchain_Basics/Truffle/Truffle.md

 truffle version
 ```

-You should see the installed version of Truffle, along with versions of Solidity, Node, and Web3.
+You should see the installed version of Truffle, along with versions of Solidity, Ganache, Node, and Web3.